-a) For contravening SSR 306 [iv] g) - exceeding the RallySafe demarcated speed limit in competitive and decontrolled sections.
+- a) For contravening SSR 306 [iv] g) SSR Part 2 art 12.1.16 and 13.1.26 exceeding the RallySafe demarcated speed limit in competitive and decontrolled sections.
 Two (2) minutes penalty for exceeding the speed limit, or five (5) minutes for exceeding the speed limit by more than 10%, as verified by RallySafe.
 A 2km/h tolerance will be allowed to cater for possible GPS and logger variations.
 No exceptions above that.
-The Clerk of the Course may impose stricter penalties in the case of repeat offences.
+The Clerk of the Course may impose stricter penalties in the case of repeat offences. - b) Cutting corners marked by corner markers indicating the inside of the corner.
+Penalty for flattening the marker, taking the marker out, passing on the inside of the marker.
+Two minutes penalty for each marker.
+The CoC may increase the penalty for more than two incidences.
+Refer SSR 305 [iv].